Fortress of Luxembourg: Land usage

 In the Middle Ages, Luxembourg had been a relatively open city, with easy access through 23 gates.
 The ramparts delimited the urban space but allowed both people and goods to move between the town and the countryside without hindrance.
 This changed drastically from the mid-16th century, when fortifications cut the city off from the surrounding area.

-The defensive buildings, spread out over a large distance, rendered access to the city increasingly difficult: the fortress became a straitjacket for its inhabitants.
+The defensive structures, spread out over a large distance, progressively hindered access to the city: the fortress became a straitjacket for its inhabitants.
 In the 16th and 17th centuries, the gaps in the old medieval defences were closed off.
-The Marie gate was buried under Bastion Marie in 1548.
-The Lampert, Orvis, Beckerich and Jost gates disappeared in the early 17th century under the Berlaimont, Louis, Beck and Jost bastions.
-The military logic behind the need for an inaccessible fortress contrasted with that in favour of a merchant city, open to the outside.
-The 1644 closure of the Jews' gate, the city's main access from the West which had facilitated trade with the Netherlands, was a key date in this process.
+The Marie gate was buried under Bastion Marie in 1548, while the Lampert, Orvis, Beckerich and Jost gates disappeared in the early 17th century under the Berlaimont, Louis, Beck and Jost bastions.
+The military logic behind the need for an inaccessible fortress contrasted with that in favour of a merchant city, open to the outside world.
+The 1644 closure of the Jews' gate, the primary access from the West facilitating trade with the Netherlands, was a key date in this process.
 Traffic was obliged to bypass the plain, and enter by the New Gate (Porte-Neuve) built from 1626 to 1636.
 A traveller coming from France now had to descend into the Grund and come up through the Fishmarket, passing through several gates on the way.

 The Spanish government fully recognised that sealing off the city would stifle the economy and result in depopulation at a time when large numbers of civilians were needed to provide for the supply and lodging of the troops.
-Louvigny in 1671 drew up plans for a new gate on the rue Philippe and a bridge over the Pétrusse valley, both of which would have brought about a considerable increase in trade and transportation.
-The plans, however, were never realized, probably owing to lack of funds.
+Louvigny drew up plans in 1671 for a new gate on the rue Philippe and a bridge over the Pétrusse valley.
+These projects promised a significant boost in trade and transportation but were never realized, likely due to financial constraints.